 capabilities of the time with dozens of high quality photos taken around the

-Image from of workers installing Flashed Chance Opal Glass in Big Ben
+Image of workers installing Flashed Chance Opal Glass in the faces of Big Ben

 Chance Hysil conical and bolthead flasks stacked ready for despatch; these large flasks are used for distillation and vacuum work.